cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 This document introduces a POPRF protocol built upon prime-order groups.
 The protocol supports optional verifiability with the addition of a non-interactive zero knowledge proof (NIZK).
-This proof demonstrates correctness of the computation, using a known public key that serves as a commitment to the server's secret key.
+This proof demonstrates correctness of the computation, using a known public key that serves as a commitment to the server's private key.
 The document describes the protocol, application considerations, and its security properties.